Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 The Bunkyo Hydrangea Festival is held in Tokyo’s Bunkyo Ward and features over 10,000 hydrangea plants in full bloom.

-The festival takes place in the beautiful Hakusan Shrine and visitors can enjoy the stunning display of colorful flowers while taking part in various cultural activities.
+The festival takes place in the beautiful Hakusan Shrine, and visitors can enjoy the stunning display of colourful flowers while participating in various cultural activities.

 Fussa Firefly Festival

-The Fussa Firefly Festival is a magical event that takes place in the Tama River in Tokyo.
+The Fussa Firefly Festival is a magical event in the Tama River in Tokyo.

-Visitors can witness the mesmerizing sight of thousands of fireflies lighting up the night sky.
+Visitors can see thousands of fireflies lighting up the night sky.

 The festival also features food stalls, live music performances, and traditional Japanese games.